-- Based on my information, how quickly would you want me to start taking part in the therapy schedule, following detox?
+- When do you expect me to start taking part in the therapy process?

 Does Covid-19 Affect My Rehab Treatment?

-Step 3 - Managing The Budget For Treatment
+Step 3 - Set A Budget

 Public health services are usually free, but rarely provide detox, or speedy access to treatment.
 Private providers are more specialist, with a joined up approach, but come at a cost.

 There are few half way house providers that exist generally, between public providers, and private treatment, so get clear from the start on which you need.

 If you're tempted to opt for the cheapest clinic straight away, think twice.